The Voice of Poland: Series overview

+Coaches' results

+Considering the final placement of the contestants who are members of their team (not the final placement of the coaches):

 Season 1 (2011)

 The judges for season 1 were Ania Dąbrowska, Adam "Nergal" Darski, Kayah and Andrzej Piaseczny.
 The show was hosted by Hubert Urbański, Magdalena Mielcarz and Mateusz Szymkowiak.
 The winner of the first series in 2011 was Damian Ukeje from Team Nergal.

 Season 2 (2013)

 The second season premiered on March 2, 2013.
 The judges were Justyna Steczkowska, Patrycja Markowska, Marek Piekarczyk and Tomson & Baron from Afromental.
 The show was hosted by Tomasz Kammel, Marika and Maciej Musiał.
 The winner of the second series was Natalia Sikora from Team Marek.

 Season 3 (2013)

 The third season premiered on September 7, 2013.
 The judges were Marek Piekarczyk, Tomson & Baron, Maria Sadowska and Edyta Górniak.
 Tomasz Kammel, Marika and Maciej Musiał returned.
 The winner of the third series was Mateusz Ziółko from Team Maria.